DanPearce/CI_PP4_TheForum/README.md

     'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))
 }</code>

-9. Ensure the value DEBUG is set to false, this is to prevent static files being hosted locally, also to prevent accidential secret information being readily avaliable to the public.
+9. Ensure the value DEBUG is set to false, this is to prevent static files being hosted locally, also to prevent accidental secret information being readily available to the public.
 10. Navigating back to Heroku, find the open app button to find the link for you application - add this to the allowed hosts of value in the settings.py file.
 ![Heroku App](docs/deployment/heroku-open-app.png)
 <br><code>ALLOWED_HOSTS = ['ci-pp4-theforum-danpearce.herokuapp.com', 'localhost']</code>